 Characters talking online

-Learning how to say “No” in a different language can be extremely helpful, especially when traveling or interacting with people from other cultures.
-Saying “No” in Spanish can be a difficult task, especially if you just started learning Spanish and don't know the right phrases.
+Learning to say “No” in a different language can be extremely helpful, especially when traveling or interacting with people from other cultures.
+Saying “No” in Spanish can be difficult, especially if you just started learning Spanish and don’t know the right phrases.

-Gestures and body language can help you out, but cannot always rely on them.
-Fortunately, there are many different ways to say “No’ in Spanish that will help you get yourself out of a multitude of life situations.
+Gestures and body language can help you, but you cannot always rely on them.
+Fortunately, there are many different ways to say “No" in Spanish that will help you get out of many life situations.

 In this article, we will explore some of the most common ways to say “No” in Spanish, including No puedo and No quiero, and much more.
-We'll also cover the contexts in which each phrase is most commonly used to boost your Spanish fluency.
+We’ll also cover the contexts where each phrase is most commonly used to boost your Spanish fluency.
 Check them out!

 No puedo

 One of the most common ways to say No in Spanish is No puedo.
-If you speak English, this phrase translates to "I can’t" and can be used when you're unable to do something.
+If you speak English, this phrase translates to “I can’t” and can be used when you cannot do something.

 Spanish